 - Sweden - Uppsala University

 - United Kingdom - University of Bradford, University of Bristol, University of Hull, Kingston University, Swansea University

-Students participating in CSU IP pay tuition and program fees, and are responsible for airfare, accommodations, meals and other personal expenses.
+Students participating in CSU IP pay CSU tuition and program fees, and are responsible for airfare, accommodations, meals and other personal expenses.
 Financial aid, with the exception of Federal Work-Study, is available to qualified students and limited scholarship opportunities are also available.
-Most programs require students to have upper-division standing at a CSU campus by the time of departure; several programs are open to sophomores or Graduate students.
+All programs require students to maintain good academic and disciplinary standing many programs are open to sophomores or graduate students.
 California Community College transfer students are eligible to apply (to select programs) directly from their community colleges.
 Students must possess a current cumulative grade point average of 2.75 or 3.0, depending on the program, and must fulfill all coursework prerequisites.
-Additional program information and application instructions can be found on our website.
+Additional program information and application instructions can be found on our website at website.